MontiCore/montiarc/docs/Reference/Component/Connectors.md

 Where the delay happens in the communication circle is irrelevant, just there needs to be some kind of delay.

-Delay can be introduced directly on the [interface](./Interfaces.md) of an atomic component by marking a [port delayed](./Interfaces.md#delayed-ports).
+Delay can be introduced directly on the [behavior](../Behavior/index.md) definition of an atomic component by marking it [delayed](../Behavior/Delay.md).
 Or using explicit delay components that delay all messages they receive.
 As part of the [standard language library](../../Library/Components.md), these components are available in all models.

 === "Event-based"